10 Household Items to Repurpose for Gardening Bargains

 - Tip: Use on any plant, especially those that like rich, moist organic soils, like azaleas and blueberries.

-- Other uses: You may sprinkle where you’ve planted carrot seeds, to discourage carrot rust flies.
-Sprinkle at base of plants vulnerable to slugs and snails to make a scratchy barrier that they’re reluctant to cross.
+- Other uses: Sprinkle coffee grounds where you’ve planted carrot seeds to discourage carrot rust flies.
+Also place them at base of plants to make a scratchy barrier that slugs and snails are reluctant to cross.

-- Garden use: Is thought to keep deer from feasting on your trees and plants.
+- Garden use: May keep deer from feasting on your trees and plants.

 - Why it works: It’s thought that the strong scent of deodorant in bar soaps may deter deer and other backyard pests.

-- How to: Break a bar of soap into several pieces and hang them from strings or in old nylons or net bags on your tree.
+- How to: Break a bar of soap into several pieces and hang them from strings or in old nylons or mesh bags on your tree.

 - Tip: Hang bars of soap on posts or other structures near prime feeding areas if deer are attacking garden plants.